cinemascience/design/cis/1.0/cis_specification_v1-0.md

 1. Has a unique name.
 2. The definition of the colormap:
-    - may be included in the `.cis` file, or
+    - may be included in the Cinema database, or
     - may be and external reference (URL) to a colormap definition

 ## Storage